Four Tips for School Administrators to Stay Connected to Students

 And in that simple sentence, Le Carre nails it.

 School administrators like me usually start out as teachers who got into this profession to work with children.
 Alas, we often find that moving upward in the profession pushes us farther away from them.
 We move from schools to administrative buildings, classrooms to offices, conversations to emails.
 We spend more time talking to adults than talking with children.
-Slowly and silently, if we’re not careful, the child begins to fade from our view.
+Slowly and silently, if we’re not careful, the children begin to fade from our view.

 Establish a schedule